nagata-github/vmf_meaning_change_detector/README.md

 # Meaning change detector based on the variance of word vector directions.
 Implimanations for the methods for detecting meaning changes with their representative instances.
+All source codes are available under src/.
 The details of the methods are available in the paper.

 ## Citation
 Please cite the following paper if you use the above resources.